noahehall/theBookOfNoah/linux/docker/docker.md

       - i.e. sets the layer stack to start from a specific image
       - must be the first line in the dockerfile
       -

     - MAINTAINER "super@dope.com"
       - maintainer name and email for the image
       - helps people know whom to contact if theres a problem with the image

     - RUN any linux cmd
       - scoped to the distro youre using

     - ENTRYPOINT
       - sets the executable to be run at container init
       - shell form
         - a shell cmd with whitespace-delimited arguments
-        - executed as an argument to the default shell
+        - executed as an argument to the default shell at runtime
           - i.e. `/bin/sh -c 'exec THECMD'`
+          - all other args provided by the CMD isntruction/at runtime as extra arguments to docker run will be ignored -
+        -
       - exec form
         - a string array where the first value is the cmd to eecute and the remaining values are arguments

     - `# this is a comment`
       - use comments liberally

     - ENV
       - set env vars for the resulting image and other dockerfile instructions
       - use ENV vars to also set dynamic values for later use by LABEL instructions
         - the value of the vars will be avaiable to processes running inside a container as well as recorded to the appropriate label

     - LABEL
       - define key=value pairs that are recordded as additional metadata fo ran image//container
       - use ENV vars

     - WORKDIR
       - set the default working directory
       - if the dir does not exist it will be created

     - EXPOSE
       - creates a layer that opens a specific port
       -